-- The global economy has been unstable in recent years, with economic growth moderating, along with a near-zero interest rate environment and moderate growth in global demand, against the backdrop of tension in USA-China trade relations, as well as increased geo-political tension around the world.
-The economic growth rate in Israel has slowed down in the past two years, due to some moderation in private consumption growth.
+- The global economy has been unstable in recent years, with economic growth moderating, along with a near-zero interest rate environment and moderate growth in global demand, against the backdrop of more moderate growth in international trade, as well as increased geo-political tension around the world.
+The economic growth rate in Israel has slowed down in the past three years, due to some moderation in private consumption growth.
 The Bank regularly monitors the potential implications of a global and local economic slow-down, which may lead to deterioration in the financial standing of households or may impact business activity in various economic sectors.
-In particular, the Bank is preparing for the potential for continued interest rate increases in the Israeli economy, due to the higher interest rate environment in the USA. - Growing competition in the financial system, in view of expanded operations of non-banking entities, especially in the credit market and given the entry of technology companies into the financial brokerage area, in particular for the household and small business segments. - The impact of regulatory provisions in core areas of banking operations, including the potential impact of the Increased Competition and Reduced Concentration in Israeli Banking Act.
+Technological developments in the finance world, resulting in changes to how financial products are consumed. - Increased competitive threat to the banking system due to entry of non-banking financial institutions and technology companies into banking operations, in particular for the household and small business segments.
+This is due, inter alia, to changes in consumption habits of financial services. - The impact of regulatory provisions in core areas of banking operations, including the potential impact of the Increased Competition and Reduced Concentration in Israeli Banking Act.
 The objective of this Act is to increase competition in retail banking services, with reference to both supply (adding new players) and demand (increasing consumer capacity to compare the costs of financial services).